apache/openwhisk/docs/actions.md

 Sometimes it is necessary or just convenient to provide values for function parameters.
 These can serve as defaults, or as a way of reusing an action but with different parameters.
-Parameters can be bound to an action and unless overriden later by an invocation, they will provide the specified value to the function.
+Parameters can be bound to an action and unless overridden later by an invocation, they will provide the specified value to the function.

 Here is an example.